 It was easy to get to Big Pool.
 The water was refreshing after a long hike.

 After the Pool we headed out on a narrow trail farther in until we came to a rope hanging over a steep incline.
 The hiker’s guide we had read online said we needed to ascend this rocky outcropping.
 It was a bit hairy but we did it.
-No pictures were taken as we concentrated on getting everyone up (and later down) safely.
-Our perserverance was rewarded with a private viewing of Waimakemake Falls.
+We took no pictures and concentrated on getting everyone up (and later down) safely.
+Our perseverance was rewarded with a private viewing of Waimakemake Falls.

 The water hitting the shallow bottom of the falls was quite loud.
 If you have never embraced under a waterfall, I send my best wishes that you get to do it in this lifetime!
 We had a mini lunch of tempeh bacon sandwiches with some greens similar to watercress or miner’s lettuce that grew near the waterfall pool’s edge.